 Will Amazon Prime Day 2020 be delayed?

 Almost certainly.
-On March 27, 2020, leaked emails obtained by Business Insider suggested that Amazon Prime Day was still going ahead in July as usual, but you'd have to wonder where all the sale products were going to come from since many factories have either shut down or are running at reduced capacity.
+On March 27, 2020, leaked emails obtained by Business Insider suggested that Amazon Prime Day was still going ahead in July as usual.

 Then on April 3 Reuters reported that Amazon Prime Day would be delayed, "until at least August".
 Reuters said that it had seen internal meeting notes confirming the likely delay.

-So August or September seem like the most likely dates for Amazon Prime Day 2020 (I'm going with September) but there is one more possible scenario – that Amazon Prime Day 2020 just gets cancelled altogether, which is what I think will happen if Prime Day does not take place in August or September.
+So September or October seem like the most likely dates for Amazon Prime Day 2020 but there is one more possible scenario – that Amazon Prime Day 2020 just gets cancelled altogether, which is what I think will happen if Prime Day does not take place in September or October.

 Watch this space...